 Russell James Liberman topped our poll as the number one funny car racer of the 1960s.
 There is not much more that could be said about Jim Liberman, the man.
-Liberman ranked number 17 on the list of top NHRA drivers, had two NHRA national events victories (one of those as an owner), and an infamous legacy rivaling that of a rock star.
+Liberman ranked number 17 on the list of top NHRA drivers, had two NHRA national events victories (one of those as an owner), and had an infamous legacy rivaling that of a rock star.
 Jungle began his funny car career in such cars as the “Hercules,” the “Gypsy” Corvette, and the “Brutus” GTO.
 Liberman’s stardom skyrocketed when he built the first “Jungle Jim” Chevy II.
 By 1969, “Jungle Jim’s” long, smoking burnouts (some preceded by a fire burnout), high-speed backups, and long, twisting wheelstands had cemented his place as a popular racer with the fans.

 The showmanship had previously been backed up with average finishes, but these stopped in 1969.
-Jim had two Chevrolet-powered Novas in 1969 with Clare Sanders in the second car.
-The two started the year off with a bang with Sanders beating Jungle at Pomona for the Winternationals title.
+Jim had two Chevrolet-powered Novas in 1969, with Clare Sanders in the second car.
+The two started the year off with a bang, with Sanders beating Jungle at Pomona for the Winternationals title.
 Liberman then went on the match race circuit to win countless races, running a best of 7.28, 198.64.
 By the end of 1969, Jungle had one of the most successful years in history for a Chevy-powered funny car.
-Liberman knew that the day of the successful Chevy powered engine in AA/FC was limited.
-By the end of the next year, “Jungle “had switched to the Hemi.
+Liberman knew that the day of the successful Chevy-powered engine in AA/FC was limited.
+By the end of the following year, “Jungle “had switched to the Hemi.
 (Photo by Drag Racing Memories; info from www.draglist.com and Dennis Doubleday)

 Gene Snow ranks second in our listing of top ’60s funny car stars for his “Rambunctious” Dodges.
 Snow went through the ranks of Super Stocks, F/Xs, and flip-top funny cars.
 Even though Gene won the U.S. Nationals twice in a row in ’66 and ’67 with his Dodge, it was his ’69 Mini-Charger that makes this list.
 The second Charger, the mini-version, replaced the full-sized one he debuted at the end of ’68.
 Snow had been working on the direct drive Crowerglide setup and perfected it with the ’69 Charger.
 Snow has never been known to shy away from a new idea.
 The Mini-Charger ran a best E.T. of 7.13 at 213.27 M.P.H.
 The car would leave the line behind the automatic transmission funny cars of the day and charge by them on the big end.
-The car was one of the first funny cars to top the 200 M.P.H. barrier and Snow did it on a regular basis.
+The car was one of the first funny cars to top the 200 M.P.H. barrier, and Snow did it on a regular basis.
 (Photo from Drag Racing Memories; info from www.draglist.com)

 When the Ford Motor Company commissioned Logghe Stamping Company to build four Mercury Comets, drag racing would change forever.
 The four Comets, raced by Don Nicholson, Ed Schartman, Jack Chrisman, and Kenz & Leslie, were far ahead of the competition in technology.
 They were even ahead of fellow FoMoCo racers who were racing Holman-Moody Mustangs.
 The three had everybody else catching up to them in 1966.
-The best known of these four funny cars was Don Nicholson’s “Eliminator I.” His Comet’s debut was less than graceful when the body came unlatched and flew off.
+The best-known of these four funny cars was Don Nicholson’s “Eliminator I.” His Comet’s debut was less than graceful when the body came unlatched and flew off.
 Ford engineers burned the damaged body on the spot.

-The car was fixed and the “Eliminator I” went on a tear, breaking into the sevens with a best of 7.89, 178 at Atco in early ’67.
-In 1966, Nicholson was able to hold off the heavier stock bodied cars despite using an injected engine.
+The car was fixed, and the “Eliminator I” went on a tear, breaking into the sevens with a best of 7.89, 178 at Atco in early ’67.
+In 1966, Nicholson was able to hold off the heavier stock-bodied cars despite using an injected engine.
 The several hundred-pound weight advantage clearly helped, but having Earl Wade tuning for him did not hurt.
-By 1967, the competition caught up with a new generation of new flip-top cars.
+By 1967, the competition had caught up with a new generation of new flip-top cars.
 By the end of the decade, Nicholson left funny car racing to help form the Pro Stock class.
 (Photo from Drag Racing Memories; info from Dennis Doubleday, Bill Duke, and www.draglist.com)

 In 1965, funny cars were gaining popularity across the country.
 A lot of drag racers and fans alike regarded the funny car/FX cars as “circus” acts and not real race cars.
 The car that changed a lot of peoples’ opinions on funny cars was Mr. Norm’s Grand Spaulding Dodge.
-When Norm Krause and Gary Dyer brought the ex-Roger Lindamood factory altered wheelbase car to Lions in 1965, the team was not known outside of the Midwest.
+When Norm Krause and Gary Dyer brought the ex-Roger Lindamood factory altered wheelbase car to Lions in 1965, the team was unknown outside the Midwest.
 Dyer then ran 8.63 at Lions, and it went down as one of the great runs in history.
 The other new funny cars had just broken into the eights.
 This run and the many victories put Gary Dyer into the number four spot.
 (Photo from Gary Dyer; info from Gary Dyer, James Ibusuki, and www.draglist.com files)

 Danny Ongais ranks number five on our list with the “Mickey Thompson’s Mach-1.”
-Ongais had gained fame as a top ranked dragster driver.
+Ongais had gained fame as a top-ranked dragster driver.
 Mickey Thompson was well-known as a racer, track operator, and car owner.
-In 1969, the pair debuted a new lightweight transition style chassis Mustang.
-Pat Foster built the blue 427 SOHC powered Mustang as well as a red twin that he drove himself.
+In 1969, the pair debuted a new lightweight transition-style chassis Mustang.
+Pat Foster built the blue 427 SOHC-powered Mustang as well as a red twin that he drove himself.
 The team was awesome that year.
-They won many national events with the car and Ongais ran a reported 6.96, 204.73.
+They won many national events with the car, and Ongais ran a reported 6.96, 204.73.
 The team only lasted two years.
-Foster crashed in Dallas and Ongais went on to different rides by the end of 1970.
-The state of the art Mustang was outdated by 1970 due to the new, lighter, dragster style chassis other teams were debuting.
+Foster crashed in Dallas, and Ongais went on to different rides by the end of 1970.
+The state-of-the-art Mustang was outdated by 1970 due to the new, lighter, dragster-style chassis other teams were debuting.
 (Photo provided by Drag Racing Memories; info from www.draglist.com files and Dennis Doubleday)

 In the new millennium, Don Schumacher has become the owner of the largest professional team in drag racing with eight cars.
-But at one time he was a driver himself with the “Stardust” series of AA/Funny Cars that he raced from 1966 to 1974.
+But at one time, he was a driver himself with the “Stardust” series of AA/Funny Cars that he raced from 1966 to 1974.
 The car that gets him into the number seven spot is the “Stardust” ’68 Barracuda.
 The car featured a late Chrysler engine inside a Logghe Bros. frame.
 Schumacher bought the car from Butch Leal, who gave up funny cars to go doorslammer racing.
-This was a departure for Schumacher, who previously raced Romeo Palamides built cars, including a front-hinge flip-top funny car.
+This was a departure for Schumacher, who previously raced Romeo Palamides-built cars, including a front-hinge flip-top funny car.
 The Barracuda ran a best of 7.22, 205.50 in 1969.
 (Photo provided by Mike Ditty; info from www.draglist.com files)